 MATH 598.
-Capstone Project.
+Action Research Project.
 1-3 Hour.

-With guidance from faulty, students conduct action research addressing problems in the context of their classrooms, schools, or districts which impinge on student achievement in mathematics.
+With guidance from faculty, students conduct action research addressing problems in the context of their classrooms, schools, or districts which impinge on student achievement in mathematics.
 Students work with their faculty advisors to implement interventions, collect, and analyze data resulting from the interventions, and summarize results.
-Findings are written up for publication and presented orally to peers at a capstone symposium.
-Following the presentations, students defend their projects before their graduate committees.
-Prerequisites: MATH 501 and 596.
+The project culminates in a formal paper for publication, presentation, and defense.
+Prerequisites: ED 501 and ED 502 or MATH 523 and ED 502.

 MATH 599.
-Thesis.
-1-2 Hour.
+Thesis, 1-3 Hour.